inspire-1a03/pip-2021/google-sheets1.md

 ---
 layout: default
-title: Cases and Vaccinations
+title: Cases and vaccinations
 nav_order: 1
 parent: Exercise 1 - Google Sheets
 ---

-# COVID-19 Case data
+# Exploring case and vaccination trends
+In this exercise, we're using data from [COVID-19 Tracker Canada](https://covid19tracker.ca/index.html).
+The data presented on this website is compiled from a variety of Provincial/Territorial sources by [team of citizen volunteers](https://covid19tracker.ca/about.html).

+In following the steps below, you'll create a number of charts and tables in a Google Sheet.
+For now, these will remain in your Google Sheet.
+In Exercise 2, however, you will learn how to move these products into an interactive web page that you will build yourself!
+Follow along with the steps below

 ## 1. Get the data
-In this lesson, we're using data from [COVID-19 Tracker Canada](https://covid19tracker.ca/index.html).
-The data presented on this website is compiled from a variety of Provincial/Territorial sources by [team of citizen volunteers](https://covid19tracker.ca/about.html).

 1. The data can be downloaded from the bottom of the main page of the COVID-19 Tracker Canada site.
 For the purpose of this lesson, however, the data has already been downloaded and prepared for you.
 - **Make a copy of the data you need for this exercise** [**here**](https://docs.google.com/spreadsheets/d/1-aHyxJZmN-Xuaxxt0gkHo271pHOpJI9hSJfl7OStm1A/copy).